Paul Laurence Dunbar School (Fort Myers, Florida)

 The Paul Laurence Dunbar School (also known as the Dunbar Community School) is a historic school in Fort Myers, Florida.
 It is located at 1857 High Street.
 On February 24, 1992, it was added to the U.S. National Register of Historic Places.

+It opened in 1927 succeeding Williams Academy and served the African American community in the Dunbar neighborhood.
+James Robert Dixon was its first principal.
+In 1963 Dunbar High School was built a mile away.